 This course aims to provide basic training for those concerned with pharmacovigilance.
 New entrants as well as experienced operators in drug safety monitoring will benefit from the mixture of scientific knowledge and practical guidance.
-The course will cover regulatory requirements and obligations and will include practical workshop sessions.
+In addition, detailed information will be provided on regulatory developments in pharmacovigilance in Europe, the USA and Japan.

-Key topics to be addressed at this pharmacovigilance conference
+Key topics to be addressed include:

 Overview of requirements which will include: